zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier invite [user@example.com]`

   Invite any user registered on Zapier to test your app.
-Commonly, this is useful for teammates, contractors or other team members who might want to make test, QA or view your apps.
-If you'd only like to provide admin access, try `zapier collaborate`.
+Commonly, this is useful for teammates, contractors, or other team members who might want to test, QA, or view your apps.
+If you'd like to provide full admin access, try `zapier collaborate`.

 **Arguments**

 * _none_ -- print all invitees
 * `email [user@example.com]` -- _optional_, which user to add/remove
-* `--remove` -- _optional_, optionally elect to remove this user
+* `--remove` -- _optional_, elect to remove this user
-* `--format={plain,json,raw,table,row}` -- _optional_, display format, default is `table`
+* `--format={plain,json,raw,table,row}` -- _optional_, display format.
+Default is `table`
 * `--help` -- _optional_, prints this help text
 * `--debug` -- _optional_, print debug API calls and tracebacks